dsidavis/IntroBayesWorkshop/slides/intro_to_bayes.md

   sure you are really testing what you think you are testing.

-+ Priors are explicit in the model: Frequentist analyses often have implicit priors that are never known to anyone but the analyist.
++ Priors are explicit in the model: Frequentist analyses often have implicit priors that are never known to anyone but the analyst.

 + Bayesian interpretations often align better with our expectations

 \* *Increasingly not necessary*

+# Benefits of Bayes

+## Example: The power of the prior revisited

+Over time, statisticians recognized **bias** can be useful

+There is a trade off between bias and variance.

++ It is possible to have an un-biased estimate that varies widely with different samples.

++ It is possible to have a biased estimate which changes little over different samples.

+## Example: The power of the prior revisited (cont)

+Using the prior, Bayesians can **bias** the estimates to:

++ "Automaticly correct" for unbalanced datasets

++ Conduct variable selection

++ Maximize out-of-sample predictive accuracy

++ Temper estimates from noisy studies (regularization)

 ## Example: Confidence intervals

-I want to make a 50\% confidence interval for the mean of two values,X~1~ and X~2~ using this method:
+I want to make a 50\% confidence interval for the mean of two values,X~1~ and X~2~

+What about this method?

 + If X~1~ > X~2~, then the confidence interval is $-\infty$ to
   $\infty$

 + If X~1~ < X~2~, then the confidence interval is { } (an empty set).

+## Example: Confidence intervals (cont)

 Is this a valid 50\% confidence interval?

-## Example: Confidence intervals
+## Example: Confidence intervals (cont)

 Yes, it is.